-To delete a background image, navigate to Edit → Delete Background and click OK.
-MXview will remove the background image from the Topology Map.
+7. To delete a background image, click to remove the background image from the Topology Map.

 Editing the Topology Appearance

 Use the Preferences screen to modify how the Topology Map displays the topology line style, PoE status, background color, link status, and traffic load.